Persecutions of the Catholic Church and Pius XII: Romania, Bulgaria and Albania

 After World War I, Romania inherited large parts of Catholic Hungary including large Catholic populations, which were not always treated well between the wars.
 The Apostolic Constitution Solemmni Conventione of 1930 includes a concordat between Romania and the Vatican.
 It allowed for four dioceses and free exercise of religion within the country.
 Because of rival interpretations the concordat was reenacted ten years later in 1940.
 In 1948, the Communist government withdrew from the concordat and closed most Catholic institutes.
 Only two small dioceses were permitted to continue, and the others considered non-existent.
-The six united bishops and several Latin rite bishops were jailed to long sentences.
+The six united bishops and several Latin Church bishops were jailed to long sentences.
 All schools were closed and Catholic activities outlawed.

 Bulgaria became a People's Republic on 15 October 1946.
 The new constitution of 1947 limited religious activities.
 Massive Church persecution followed.
 The Church lost all its bishops, organizations, and religious institutes.
 Most of the priests and religious perished within five years, many of them in Siberia.

 In Albania, the Communist government assumed the role of liberator, since the country was under Italian occupation since 1939.
 The Catholic Church was denounced as the Church of the oppressors.
 All foreign priests and religious were expelled.
 Domestic bishops, priests, and religious were killed, jailed, or sent to unknown destinations.
 As in other countries, a peace-loving national Church was attempted as well.
 The government prided itself on having eradicated religion and closed every Catholic Church.